Table of Contents

 - Sick certificate: By means of the medical certificate you legally release someone from work, exams, or court appearances.

 - Occupational disability and disability: The patient is not able to practice the originally learned profession because of health reasons.
 In contrast to an occupational disability, a patient with a total disability is not able to pursue any other career options either.

 - Invalidity: The patient is permanently affected by an accident at the mental and/or physiological level.

-- Pension: Pension is a complex topic with many subcategories: There are retirement pension, early retirement pension, pension because of partial disability, pension because of full disability, widow’s and orphan’s pensions.
+- Pension: Pension is a complex topic with many subcategories, including retirement pension, early retirement pension, pension because of partial disability, pension because of full disability, and widow’s and orphan’s pensions.

-Assessment of health and disease under socialcultural aspects
+Assessment of health and disease under sociocultural aspects

-In society, illness is a state that deviates from the normal situation.
-This divergent state is to be changed or restored as much as possible: To this end, specific rules exist, the meeting of which or non-compliance with are sanctioned positively or negatively, respectively.
-The illness of the individual is no personal matter, but it also has repercussions for society (e.g. high cost factor for chronic diseases or the additional work, which has to be covered by colleagues when absent).
+In society, illness is a state that deviates from the normal state, and attempts should be made to change this divergent state is to normalcy.
+To this end, specific rules exist and adherence to or non-compliance with these rules is sanctioned positively or negatively, respectively.
+The illness of the individual is not a personal matter, as it has repercussions on the society (e.g., high-cost factor for chronic diseases or the additional work, which has to be covered by colleagues when a person is absent).

-Great emphasis is to be put on the fact that society views disease of organic or psychologic origin differently.
-Patients with psychologic diseases are often exposed to serious stigmatisations.
+Great emphasis is to be put on the fact that society views diseases of organic or psychological origin differently.
+Patients with psychological diseases are often exposed to serious stigmatizations.
 The common chronification of mental illness emphasizes the negative societal valuation of these patients.